jacobdensford/jacobdensford.com/fell/full-game.md

 Player characters act as a group, taking their turns together.

-When it isn't obvious, roll a contest to determine which side takes their turns first.
+When it isn't obvious and multiple sides are involved, roll a contest to determine which side takes their turns first.

 During an encounter, a round lasts long enough for everyone to make a test and traverse a room--about ten seconds.